gusbemacbe/suru-plus/.github/ISSUE_TEMPLATE/custom-2.md

 ---
-name: Missed icon
+name: Several sissed icons
-about: This issue template is designed for ONE missed icon report.
+about: This issue template is designed for MANY missed icons report.

 ---